About the Research Initiative

 Rebeca Heringer

-Rebeca Heringer (M.Ed., Ph.D.) is a Sessional Instructor at the University of Manitoba.
-Her main academic teaching and research expertise revolves around (forced) migrations and subsequent exclusions, oppressions, and inequities in education; anti-racism and inclusive education; education as/for/through well-being; philosophical foundations of education and; research ethics/anti-oppressive research methodologies.
+Rebeca Heringer (PhD) is an Assistant Professor in the Department of Child and Youth Study at Mount Saint Vincent University.
+Her main academic teaching and research expertise revolves around (forced) migrations and subsequent exclusions, oppressions, and inequities in education; anti-racism and inclusive education; culturally responsive teaching; education as/for/through well-being; philosophical foundations of education and; research ethics/anti-oppressive research methodologies.

 She can be reached at: rebeca.heringer@msvu.ca